FiammettaC/Chemical-Reaction-Engineering-in-Python/README.md

 ## Feedback
 Please fill in our [online survey](https://forms.gle/xJ1uJc94G9c7YUtJ7) if you have any feedback.
 We really appreciate your suggestions and we will try to use them to improve the course.

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome!

+## Show your support
+Give a ⭐️ if you like this project!

+## 📝 License
+This project is [MIT](https://opensource.org/licenses/MIT) licensed.

 ## Cite this work
 If you would like to cite this work, please reference our paper: **SPyCE: A structured and tailored series of Python courses for (bio)chemical engineers**.
 ```bibtex